 How to get to Zante by plane

 Zante has one main airport which serves flights from around Europe.
 Significantly more flights run in the summer months.
-In the Winter it may be necessary to fly to Greece’s capital, Athens and board a flight to Zante there.
-To get to Zante from outside of Europe you will usually have to change at Athens International Airport too.
+It may be necessary to fly to Greece’s capital, Athens, and board a flight to Zante in the winter.
+To get to Zante from outside of Europe, you will usually have to change at Athens International Airport too.
 It’s also an option to fly into Athens and board a ferry.

 How to get to Zante by ferry (Athens to Zakynthos)